 It’s the season to open the windows, put away the winter coats and, best of all, get your kids outside.
+With many kid-friendly activities being cancelled this year, kids may need more things to do at home to stay active, healthy and entertained.
 While toddlers may need simpler outdoor activities, school-age kids are able to spend more time and energy outside, but this also means a bit more planning on your part.
 Don’t sweat it—we’ve got you covered!
-Here are 18 kid-friendly outdoor activities.
+Here are 20 outdoor activities for kids during the spring season.

-Chores can be anything but a chore when you’re outside.
-Have kids help wash the car, clean up trash in the neighborhood or tend to the yard.
+Chores can be anything but a chore when you’re outside and soaking up the sun.
+Have kids help wash the car, clean up trash in the neighborhood, or tend to the yard.
 Even if they focus more on having fun than actually helping, it gives them a sense of accomplishment while being physically active.

-Flowers, leaves and blades of grass make for a colorful collage that celebrates spring’s bounty.
+Who says you need to have crafting supplies to make a work of art?
+One of our favorite outdoor activities for kids is to venture out to collect flowers, leaves, and blades of grass to put together a colorful collage that celebrates spring’s bounty.
 Have kids collect as much foliage as they can to glue onto colored construction paper or even a poster board.

 Baseball, soccer, basketball, frisbee—the options are endless.
 Whichever game you play, it doesn’t have to be competitive.
 Keeping it casual and fun is perfectly fine.
 The less equipment the sport needs, the better!